- Heart Conditions

 The most common and important risks are:

-- Haemoptysis – in other words ‘coughing up some blood’ – occasionally occurs in approximately 5% of patients (5 out of every 100 patients) for a day or so after the procedure and is usually stops without treatment.
+- Haemoptysis – in other words ‘coughing up some blood’ – occasionally occurs in approximately 5 per cent of patients (5 out of every 100 patients) for a day or so after the procedure and is usually stops without treatment.

 - Infection – can occur after ablation – this happens in less than 1 in 100 patients with normal lungs and approximately 5 in 100 patients with advanced lung disease – so you will be given antibiotics during your ‘pre-med’ and for up to a week afterwards.
 Please ensure you advise all staff of any allergies you have.